(Alcoholic) Chocolate Freezer Cake Recipe

 Alcoholic Version

-with up to two thirds of a unit of ethanol per slice.
-The cake will be a lot
+with up to one third of a unit of ethanol per slice.
+The cake will be a

 more soft (well, slimy actually) though.
 Some tips to keeping it solid:

-mix and just add the flavouring to the margarine mix because it will not impede
+mix and just add the flavouring (if using) to the margarine mix because it will

 Origin